Victim Follow-Up Instructions

 - If you are seeking an arrest warrant and you fail to contact the state Attorney's Office within 14 days of the date of the offense, your case will be administratively closed by the Moline Police Department.

 - When calling the State's Attorney's Office, the following information will be needed:

 - Date of offense

 - In cases of domestic violence (DV) or stalking, you may be eligible to obtain an Order of Protection or a No Contact / Stalking No Contact Order.

-- Necessary petition paperwork can be obtained at the Rock Island County Circuit Clerk's Office, Rock Island County Courthouse, 3rd floor, 210 15th Street, Rock Island, IL between the hours of 8:00 am - 4:30 pm Monday through Friday.
+- Necessary petition paperwork can be obtained at the Rock Island County Circuit Clerk's Office, Rock Island County Courthouse, 210 15th Street, Rock Island, IL between the hours of 8:00 am - 4:30 pm Monday through Friday.

 - Domestic Violence personnel provided by Family Resources are available at the Courthouse Monday through Friday, 8:00 am - 11:00 am, to answer questions and assist in completing petition paperwork.
 You may also call Family Resources with questions related to domestic violence matters (309-797-6534).
 After-hours calls can be made to the Crisis Line (309-797-1777).

 - Victims over the age of 65 may be eligible for additional assistance from Alternatives for the Older Adult (309-277-0167).
 If anyone under the age of 18 was involved in the incident, additional assistance may be available from the Illinois Department of Children and Family Services (309-794-3500 / 1-800-25-ABUSE).

 Rock Island County State Attorney’s Office